pkurremula/cloud-recipes/terraform/aws/security-group/simple/README.md

 1. Using a standalone `aws_security_group` module with embedded `ingress` and `egress` blocks.
 1. Using a `aws_security_group` module with associated a set of `aws_security_group_rule` modules

-**NOTE: This creates a resource in AWS after running `terraform apply`.
-Don't forget to remove the resource by running `terraform destroy` after you are done.**
+**NOTE: This Terraform module creates resources on AWS, which you will be charged.
+Don't forget to remove the resources by running `terraform destroy` after you are done.**

 ## Setup